Voltaire (show jumping horse): Show jumping career

 Voltaire had a successful career as a Grand Prix show jumper, competing over 1.50 meter courses as an eight-year-old.
 He was especially successful in 1988, winning Nations Cup classes at Calgary, Stockholm, Lanaken, Helsinki, Wiesbaden and Wembley.
 In 1989 he ended his competitive career with a win at the Grand Prix of Berlin and a 2nd place in the Grand Prix of Leeuwarden.

-Breeding career
+Stud career

 After his competitive career, Voltaire was retired for breeding, standing at Dutch veterinarian Jan Greve's stud De Watermolen.
 Voltaire was a Keur and Preferent stallion with the KWPN, and was one of the top KWPN jumping sires during his life.
 Voltaire stood at the stud until his death at the age of 25, when he suffered from a heart attack while covering a mare.

-Voltaire is said to cross well with French Thoroughbreds, such as the female offspring of Furioso and those of Furioso's sons Le Mexico and Purioso.
+Voltaire was said to cross well with French Thoroughbreds, such as the female offspring of Furioso and those of Furioso's sons Le Mexico and Purioso.